Full-Time, 2 Year Contract

 Key responsibilities include:

-- Contribute to/or lead the drafting of applications to major funding bodies.
+- Contribute or lead the development of competitive funding applications to NHMRC, ARC, MRFF or other funding agencies.

-- MSc, PhD, or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline
+- PhD or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline

-- Have a broad understanding of at least two of the following areas and a significant interest in developing a deep understanding in at least one:
+- Have a broad understanding of several of the following areas

 - Genomics: variant, haplotype and diversity analysis, genome assembly, metagenomics, epigenetics